-In May 2022, our company's board of directors delegated oversight of Dropbox's ESG activities, programmes and disclosures to its Nominating and Corporate Governance committee.
+In May 2022, our company's board of directors delegated oversight of Dropbox's ESG activities, programs, and disclosures to its Nominating and Corporate Governance committee.
 The board also delegated oversight of Dropbox's human capital management activities to its Talent and Compensation committee.
-Additionally, the Audit Committee oversees initiatives related to our operational infrastructure, particularly reliability, business continuity, cybersecurity and data privacy, as well as our enterprise risk management programme, which is described in more detail in the 'Role of Board in Risk Oversight Process' section of our 2021 ESG Impact Report.
+Additionally, the Audit Committee oversees initiatives related to our operational infrastructure, particularly reliability, business continuity, cybersecurity, and data privacy, as well as our enterprise-risk management program, which is further described in the "Role of Board in Risk Oversight Process" in our 2021 ESG Impact Report.